synapticloop/panl/README.md

   - Refactored PanlFields for the generator to output better comments and helpful information rather than more comments than necessary

+- Documentation update
+  - Added in keyword search integration and 'search within results' integration notes
+  - General spelling and grammatical mistake updates
+  - Update to new functionality and configuration properties

 ## 1.2.0 - more like this (codename `needy-phanton`)

  - Bug fixes
-   - Fixed JavScript in Single Page Search results in-built web app to take into account range facets
+   - Fixed JavaScript in Single Page Search results in-built web app to take into account range facets
    - Fixed serving in-built panl testing URLs when run from the script